Speakers

 Lithium: the white gold of the Andes

 The largest deposits of lithium are found in the Andes of Latin America.
-The rare metal, lithium, has become increasingly important in recent decades because of mobile electrical devices such as smartphones, laptops and especially because of e-cars.
+The rare metal lithium has become increasingly important in recent decades due to mobile electronic devices such as smartphones, laptops and, above all, electric cars.
 Lithium occurs on earth in so-called salars as brine and in ore deposits in the form of pegmatite.
-The brine is processed by water evaporation and precipitation due to the different solubilities of the salts found in the lakes.
-The lithium carbonate obtained in technical quality can be filled in bags, shipped and processed further.
-The most significant key application of lithium is the lithium-ion battery.
-Lithium itself is produced from lithium chloride using fused-salt electrolysis.
-Will there be enough lithium deposits in the future?
-That is why it is important to develop technologies to recycle raw materials.
+The brines are processed by water evaporation and precipitation due to the different solubilities of the salts found in the lakes.
+The lithium carbonate obtained in technical quality can be filled into bags, shipped and easily processed further.
+The most important application of lithium is the lithium-ion battery.
+Lithium itself is produced from lithium chloride using molten salt electrolysis.
+Will lithium deposits be sufficient in the future?
+It is therefore important to develop technologies to recycle raw materials.
 There are now interesting developments, one from Evonik will be presented at the end.

-Target group: Pupils at the end of secondary school I (9th (G8) or 10th class (G9)) and upper school, E-phase. - Duration: 60 min
+Target group: Pupils at the end of secondary school (9th (G8) or 10th grade (G9)) and upper school, E-phase. - Duration: 60 min

 65719 Hofheim am Taunus: Professor Dr. Eberhard Ehlers